Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Final Thoughts and Discussions

+{We hypothesize that bio-inspired AI has greater potential to be ethical, fair, and less judgmental.
+Models rooted in biological systems, whose functional anatomy is well understood, may naturally embody fairness and reduced bias through their emergent behavior.
+This assumes that a system’s architecture and functions shape its useful emergent traits.
+Drawing from biology, such models might better align with ethical principles.
+A key reason is their relative comprehensibility: interpretability helps integrate fairness, ethics, and human values.}

-Additionally, human values stem from emergent behaviors within the human brain's peculiar anatomy and the unique structural characteristics composing the neural system.
-Therefore, it shouldn't be surprising to anticipate similar behaviors emerging from bio-inspired systems.
-This idea holds the view that the behavioural similarity could be coupled with the endogenous structural similarities.
-While it's plausible for other forms of intelligence to exhibit these human traits, the likelihood of such emergence might be comparatively lower.
-In other words, it seems reasonable to hypothize that similar structural properties might lead to similar functional and operational characteristics under certain conditions.
-The genuine research work is needed to precisely define such conditions and demonstrate the inherent coupling between the hardware (the architecture) and the software (algorithm and/or learnable applications).
+{Human values arise from emergent behaviors shaped by the brain’s unique anatomy and neural structure, so it’s not surprising to expect similar traits in bio-inspired systems.} This idea holds the view that the behavioral similarity could be coupled with the endogenous structural similarities. {While other forms of intelligence may also show such traits, the chances are lower.
+Put simply, similar structures may yield similar functions under certain conditions—though research is needed to define those conditions and clarify how architecture couples with algorithms and applications.}

-Thirdly, bio-inspired systems inherently possess a greater level of inductive bias.
-This construction, characterized by significant inductive biases, necessitates fewer data samples for learning.
-While this might appear to limit the overall learning process, human values like fairness or ethical behavior can be guided by a limited number of examples throughout a lifetime.
-In other words, this might suggest that the innateness could be driven largely by the structural properties.
-In essence, incorporating these values can be engineered by adjusting the inductive bias and implementing specific structural alterations to the architectural representations.
-Modifying these aspects in a bio-inspired model should prove simpler compared to an unguided model that approaches the problem from an entirely different intelligence standpoint.
+Bio-inspired systems inherently possess a greater level of inductive bias, {requiring} fewer data samples for learning.
+While this might appear to limit the overall learning process, human values like fairness or ethical behavior can be guided by a limited number of examples throughout a lifetime, suggesting that the innateness could be driven largely by the structural properties. {In essence, such values can be embedded by adjusting inductive bias and making structural changes to the architecture\footnote{DeepSeek V2/V3 \cite{liu2024deepseek} showed how bio-inspired principles—modularity (MoE), memory efficiency (MLA), and hierarchical processing—reduce memory overhead and improve scalability.
+These brain-like parallels enable robust, energy-efficient AI without directly replicating biology.}.
+In bio-inspired models, these modifications are generally easier than in systems built on entirely different forms of intelligence.}